 How deep does a basement conversion need to be?

-'A minimum of 2750mm, often around 2900mm.' advises Jason.
+'A minimum of 2750mm, often around 2900mm.' advises Wren.
 'Ceiling voids over a basement are often routes for much pipework and drainage pipes which have to run at a fall.
 It’s a good idea to add a little more to the floor to ceiling height to accommodate any potential impact on service runs.'